 Achieving the Silver Certification would not have been possible without the hard work and dedication of our contractors, sourcing team, design, construction group and property operations staff.
 We are very proud of the team and look forward to installing the LEED plaque in the tower lobby for all to see.

-The tower will save over 1.7 million kWh per year, which is enough energy to power 160 homes.
+The tower will save over 1.7 million kWh per year.
+All which is enough energy to power 160 homes.

 The tower will save 40 percent more water than a standard building.
 That’s because of the low-flow fixtures throughout the property and drought-tolerant landscaping.